This a difficult topic. And you may think a bit of paranoia is kicking in

 But it does!

-The most obvious issue that comes to mind when thinking about privacy violations is Hackers and other criminal activity.
-There are hackers out there who will stop at nothing to try to steal your personal information and break into your private accounts
+The most obvious issue that comes to mind when thinking about privacy violations is Hackersand other criminal activity .
+There are hackers out there who will stop at nothing to try to steal your personal information and break into your bank and private accounts.

-One of the most famous hacks: Equifax Breach's that may have leaked millions of people’s data, including Social Security numbers Was just one of many examples where hackers gained access to a large database that could be used for identity theft.
-These things happen more often than you realize
+One of the most famous hacks: Equifax Breach that may have leaked millions of people’s data, including Social Security numbers.
+It was just one of many examples where hackers gained access to a large database that could be used for identity theft.
+These things happen more often than you realize.

 Do you have a Web Camera?